gradual-verification/ai-for-verification/rep-package/analysis/qualitative_analysis.md

 ## Error code

-We divide the errors based on whether the error occurred is about proving.
-So they are divided into compilation errors (not about proving) and verification errors (about proving).
+We divide the errors based on their relevance to the process of proving a program"s correctness against a specification.
+Specifically, they are divided into compilation errors (unrelated to formal verification process) and verification errors (related to proving).

 ### Compilation Error

-These errors represent “parse errors” in Verifast, which are basically errors that the VeriFast tool cannot interpret the code.
-This could be due to syntax issues such as missing semicolons, incorrect brackets, invalid keywords, or other structural errors that prevent verification.
+These errors represent “parse errors” in Verifast, which are basically errors that arise when the VeriFast tool is unable interpret the code.
+This could be due to syntax issues, such as missing semicolons, incorrect brackets, invalid keywords, or other structural errors that prevent verification.
 To better represent the compilation errors, we have the following subcodes:

 - Specification out-of-position: This subcode represents situations where the specifications are not present at the correct location and are misplaced within the output file, resulting in parse error.
 Common cases are the precondition, postcondition or loop invariant is not at the right position.
 - Syntax error: the error happens during the parsing stage
-- Include or Type Check error: This subcode represents errors that arise due to GPT hallucinating variables, predications or function calls, due to which fails the include or type check stage.
-The error commonly happens during the include stage or type check stage.
+- Include or Type Check error: This subcode represents errors that arise due to GPT hallucinating variables, predications or function calls, due to which VeriFast fails in the include or type check stage.
+This error commonly happens during the include stage or type check stage.

 ### Verification Error

-The error occurred is about failing to prove a condition.
-Based on the component (e.g., precondition, postcondition, …) that the fix is on, the errors include:
+These errors arise during the formal verification phase and are directly related to proving that the program meets its specified requirements.
+Based on the type of specification (e.g., precondition, postcondition, …) that the fix is on, the errors include:

 - Incorrect precondition/postcondition
 - Incorrect predicate definition